brprice/nixpkgs/PR-DRAFT.md

 ### Q5 feedback
 I have added a bunch of tests of store-sharing.
 I'm not sure if they are all useful to have, or some are redundent etc

+### Q6 changing drive names
+(cf my aside about breaking try-a-deploy-on-a-temporary-vm because of hardcoded device names) This changes device names.
+The root device stays the same, but everything else moves.
+This was done out of expediency, since it gave a stable name to the regInfo drive and I updated references to boot drive in nixpkgs.
+However, I don't know how many configs in the wild may hardcode `/boot = /dev/vdb2` and would be broken.
+Two thoughts:
+- I could just put the reginfo drive at the end
+- potentially we should expose an attrset of drive names?